miklevin/MikeLev.in/_posts/2025-03-05-distracted-weak-focused-strong.md

 ---
 title: Distracted & Weak Vs. Focused & Strong
 permalink: /futureproof/distracted-weak-focused-strong/
-description: In this article, I argue that cultivating focused attention, through engaging in activities that induce a "flow state" like reading, coding, crafting, or any skill-based pursuit, is essential for personal strength and fulfillment.
+description: In this article, I argue that cultivating focused attention, through engaging in activities that induce a flow state like reading, coding, crafting, or any skill-based pursuit, is essential for personal strength and fulfillment.
 I explore how distractions, such as social media and fleeting trends, erode our ability to deeply engage with our passions and develop expertise.
 By committing to deliberate practice and mastering a craft, we can transcend societal pressures, achieve a sense of purpose, and contribute meaningfully to the world, ultimately finding our Ikigai.
 layout: post
 sort_order: 1
 ---